KevCaz/QCBSgraphR/README.md

 # QCBSgraphR
-Code source of the  'Graphic programming with R' presentation.
+Code source of the 'R Graphs' presentation.